Frequently Asked Questions (FAQs) About Records Management During the COVID-19 Pandemic

 Employees on telework should continue to manage all records in accordance with their agency policies and procedures.
 See our FAQ on Telework.

 Some teleworking employees may find that they use personal email accounts or other electronic messaging applications, like text messages or messaging apps within social media or video conferencing tools, to communicate for work.
 Please note the Federal Records Act (44 U.S.C.
-2911) requires federal employees who use non-official electronic messaging accounts to copy their electronic messages to an official account or forward a copy to an official account within 20 days (when the messages are not transitory records with a retention of less than 20 days).
+2911) requires Federal employees who use non-official electronic messaging accounts to copy their electronic messages to an official account or forward a copy to an official account within 20 days.
+If messages have a retention of lessthan 20 days, they do not need to be copied or forwarded.

 If employees print at home, are those printouts Federal records?